Nessus General Questions:

 When would I use Nessus Agents?

-- Scanning assets for which you do not have credentials or could easily obtain credentials.
+- Scanning assets for which you do not have credentials or could not easily obtain credentials: The Nessus Agent when installed on the local system can run the local checks.

 What platforms are supported by Nessus Agents?

-Nessus Agents currently support a variety of operating systems:
+Nessus Agents currently support a variety of operating systems including:

 - Amazon Linux